Malware and Viruses – what are they?

 Unusual Error

-Windows only displays unusual error when there’s a bug in the computer or critical data is infected.
+Windows only displays an unusual error when there’s a bug in the computer or critical data is infected.
 If an unusual error keeps reappearing on the computer, it could be a sign of malware infection.

 Low Disk Space